ispras/cotea/docs/cotea_docs.md

 -  *is_failed* - True if task was failed
 -  *is_skipped* - True if task was skipped
 -  *is_unreachable* - True if "unreachable"
+-  *stdout* - str that containes stdout of the executed task
+-  *stderr* - str that containes stderr of the executed task
+-  *msg* - str that containes message that is constructed by Ansible (for example, in the case of the fail of task, it containes the reason of failure)